Preach the Word

 It’s only upon the backdrop of humankind’s unqualified depravity and eternal punishment do we begin to appreciate the good news of pardon and reconciliation that God initiates with His nomadic herdsmen in Mesopotamia and culminates with the humble carpenter from Galilee.

-The problem with the biblical story is that from a natural point of view it fails the “comfort test.”
+The “problem” with the biblical story is that from a natural point of view it fails the “comfort test.”
 The biblical narrative must therefore be altered.
 Let’s talk about the amazing ways God wants to improve your life – make you happy, comfortable.
 You’re invited to the party.
 Come forward and say yes to Jesus.
 God loves you.
 God is good.
 All the time.
 Give to the poor.
 Serve.
 Share His love.
 Accept His love.
 Accept him.
 Follow His model.
 Make us more like Him.
 Give out free socks and bottled water.
 Wow.
 Isn’t He good.
 Blessings.
 Thanks for coming to church; we know it was a sacrifice to get out of bed, and besides there are so many other churches you could have chosen….We’re honored to have you.
 Smiles and make-up.
-Smiles.
-Moral teaching.
+Plastic smiles.
 Moral teaching.
 Perfectly combed hair.
 Wasn’t that awesome worship!?